alexanderbazhenoff/ansible-collection-linux/roles/bareos/README.md

 You can set `webui-admin`, `operator`, `webui-limited` or `webui-readonly` access level (webui_profile)
 [your profile needs](https://docs.bareos.org/IntroductionAndTutorial/BareosWebui.html#access-control-configuration).
+For revoke access replace the next line:

+            role_action: access

 If you wish to prompt user and password during playbook execution: